EmmyAnieDev/Laravel_Beginner_To_Advance/README.md

 -   Add VITE variables below the 'VITE_APP_NAME' in the .env file .

 -   Run the 'npm run build' command:   ====>>   npm run build  .

+## BROADCASTING RECAP

+-  We only Broadcast an event when working with real-time updates.

+-  The Server broadcasts the event, while the Client side listens to the event.

+-  The data we receive in the constructor will be automatically broadcast by the event.